a-ahandani/ah-toc/README.md

 ## Issues

-If you encounter any issues or have suggestions, please [open an issue](https://github.com/a-ahandani/table-of-content/issues).
+If you encounter any issues or have suggestions, please [open an issue](https://github.com/a-ahandani/ts-toc/issues).

 ## Credits

-`TableOfContent` is developed and maintained by [Ahmad Ahandani](https://github.com/a-ahandani).
+`TableOfContents` is developed and maintained by [Ahmad Ahandani](https://github.com/a-ahandani).